Cerritos California

 The United States Postal Service operates the Cerritos post office at 18122 Carmenita Road.

-In the California State Legislature, Cerritos is in the 36th Senate District, represented by Republican Janet Nguyen, and in the 67th Assembly District, represented by Democrat Sharon Quirk-Silva.
+In the California State Legislature, Cerritos is in the 36th Senate District, seat currently vacant, and in the 67th Assembly District, represented by Democrat Sharon Quirk-Silva.

 In the United States House of Representatives, Cerritos is in California's 45th congressional district, represented by Republican Michelle Steel.